xbokmd/plastilinn/docs/xBoK/keys/Market_Size.md

-## segment Name - Market size - Market Size
+## segments - Market size - Market Size
 #rating: 65
 - The target market should be sufficiently large to allow for scalable growth.
 Understanding market size is crucial for assessing potential revenues.
 - **💭 Questions**